-National champions in the Championship Classes (only) are authorised to wear the New Zealand Flag as a full sleeve of the left arm of the rider's jersey as per UCI regulations 1.3.068.
+National champions in the championship classes are authorised to wear the New Zealand Flag as a full sleeve of the left arm of the rider's jersey as per UCI regulations 1.3.068.
 No other rider may wear a full sleeve of the New Zealand flag on either sleeve at any BMXNZ / UCI calendared or sanctioned events.